tc39/proposal-pattern-matching/README.md

 If the `match` construct appears inside a context where `await` is allowed, `await` can already be used inside it, just like inside `do` expressions.
-However, just like `async do` expressions, there's uses of being able to use `await` and produce a Promise, even when not already inside an `async function`.
+However, just like `async do` expressions, there’s uses of being able to use `await` and produce a Promise, even when not already inside an `async function`.

 ```jsx